Charles Verlat: Life

 In August 1875 Verlat left his official positions in Weimar and traveled to Cairo where he stayed for six months.
 He then moved on to Jerusalem where he would reside for two years.
 He traveled throughout Palestine and painted the people, animals and landscapes.
 He seems to have been motivated by a desire to study the real life of the people who formed the subjects of his religious paintings.
 His major creations during this time included large-scale religious compositions Vox populi (1876, St. Lawrence Church, Alkmaar), Vox Dei (1877, Royal Museum of Fine Arts, Antwerp), The Tomb of Christ and The Flight into Egypt.

 Verlat returned to Antwerp in 1877.
-He exhibited the paintings he created in Palestine in various locations, including in Weimar, Antwerp, Brussels and London.
+He exhibited the paintings he had created in Palestine in various locations, including in Weimar, Antwerp, Brussels and London.
 They were also sent to the Exposition Universelle in Paris in 1878.
 The works were received with enthusiasm.
 He had been called to Antwerp to take up the position of professor of painting at the Antwerp Academy which had become vacant with the death of Jozef Van Lerius.
 He was also offered a seat on the board of the Academy to replace Nicaise de Keyser upon his retirement.
 When Nicaise de Keyser resigned in 1879, Verlat decided to let his old teacher Joseph Geefs take up the role.
 As a result, Verlat only became a member of the board in 1885.

 His students during this period included Edward Arthur Fellowes Prynne, the British Pre-Raphaelite painter, whose early works are clearly influenced by Verlat.
 In 1881 Verlat was made Commander in the Order of Leopold.

 At the time, panoramic paintings, large artworks that show a wide, all-encompassing view of a particular subject such as a landscape, military battle or other historical event, were all the rage in Europe.
 Verlat also created a few panoramic paintings.
 In Antwerp he first created the Battle of Waterloo in 1881.
 This work was 120 meters wide and 10 meters high.
 The whole scene also included plaster figures that enlivened the experience.
 The next year he created for a Russian organisation another panorama showing a Review of the Russian soldiers after the signing of the Treaty of San Stefano before Constantinopel.
 He executed this work with the assistance of his pupils.
 In 1883 he was commissioned with decorating the stairwell of the Antwerp City Hall.
 Of the four historical paintings he planned to install only one showing The Duke of Alva's statue dragged through the streets of Antwerp was finished at the time of his death.
 During this period he made many portraits, animal paintings, religious compositions and decorations for the palace of Prince Philippe, Count of Flanders in Brussels.